matthieucabos/Matrix_lib-v2.0/README.md

 Date   : 30/06/2020

-This repository contain my current works in progress :
+This repository contain my last work :
-The cmatrix.pyx is the optimised version of the matrix.py library containing all standard algebrica opeations on matrix and usefull utils (save and load, quick access, quick programming, etc...)
+The cmatrix.pyx is the optimised version of the matrix.py library containing all standar algebrica opeations on matrix and usefull utils (save and load, quick access, quick programming, etc...)
+It contains also a sequence recognition algorithm from raw data list (found as standalone methods of the module).

 To compile it write in the command prompt :

  python setup.py build_ext --inplace

+ Once compiled, load the module in python since the current directory with :

+ from cmatrix import *

  The help documentation may be found using index.html or with the associated download link You have to generate it using the command: